geeklearningio/gl-vsts-tasks-yarn/Extension/overview.md

 # Yarn Build and Release Tasks

 [Yarn](https://yarnpkg.com/) is Facebook's npm alternative.
 It is the fast, reliable and secure dependency management.
 This extension brings the power of Yarn to Visual Studio Team Services Build and Release Management.
-It enables use to use yarn with against official npm registry or any registry you like such as Myget or [Visual Studio Team Services Package Management](https://marketplace.visualstudio.com/items?itemName=ms.feed#).
+It enables using yarn with the official npm registry or any registry you like such as Myget or [Visual Studio Team Services Package Management](https://marketplace.visualstudio.com/items?itemName=ms.feed#).

 ![GeekLearning Loves Yarn](Screenshots/GeekLearningLovesYarn.png)